egodigital/hackathon/vehicle-api/README.md

 The testable Swagger documentation should be available at: http://localhost/swagger

+### Demo application

+To access the demo application, simply open http://localhost:8080/ in your web browser.

+The [admin](#admin) section describes, how to create one or more test vehicles for the API and web application.

 ## Admin

 Define an admin API key in `ADMIN_API_KEY` environment variable.